protegeproject/mapping-master/src/main/jjtree/README.md

 $ [JAVACC_HOME]/bin/jjtree MappingMasterParser.jjt
 ```

 The command will create a new directory called `jjtree` in `target/generated-sources` folder.
-The folder will contain all the tree nodes (i.e., files with prefix AST-) and an annotated grammar called `MappingMasterParser.jj`.
+The folder will contain all the tree nodes (i.e., files with prefix 'AST') and an annotated grammar called `MappingMasterParser.jj`.

 ### 2. Generate the parser